eagles-project/mam4xx/.github/pnnl-ci/README.md

 A Personal Access Token is needed to enable GitHub/GitLab integration.

-@jaelynlitz currently holds the PAT, set to expire Feb 2025.
+@jaelynlitz currently holds the PAT, set to expire Jan 2026.
 Followed instructions [here](https://docs.gitlab.com/ee/ci/ci_cd_for_external_repos/github_integration.html) under "Connect manually".
 In Summary:
 1. in [GitHub](https://github.com/settings/tokens/new), generate a Personal Access Token (classic) with permissions `repo` and `admin:repo_hook`
 2. have Owner permissions in GitLab